 What gold and silver does GoldPaid buy from Kington?

-Kington is a small Herefordshire market town close to the Welsh border below Hergest Ridge, quiet and remote in character.
-It is an isolated country town a long way from any city or jeweller.
-Kington residents sell gold and silver by post, UK-wide, with no shop visit needed, posting under tracked cover.
+Kington is a small Herefordshire market town below Hergest Ridge, close to the Welsh border, quiet and remote in character.
+There is no city, and no jeweller, within easy reach.
+Selling by post answers that: UK-wide, under tracked cover, with no shop visit needed.

 How selling works here